adolfomunoz/opt/README.md

 * `<method>` represents the method to use in the optimization.
 * `<optimization parameters>` represents the per-minimization specific parameters (which vary depending on the optimization method).

+Both `<method>` and `<optimization parameters>` can be omitted, and the `minimize` function will try to deduce the best optimization method (generally, genetic algorithms) together with the most adequate parameters, according to the data types involved in the fitting function:

 ```cpp
 int main(int argc, char** argv) {